Smellen/SplunkeGSD/README.md

 		- Relevant information for particular inquiry is displayed

 12. (Feature 16 Intervention Interface) Intervention interface that allows the player to spend resources on interventions to correct or prevent problems.
+	- To see the intervention interface running:
+		- Click 'Select Pre-defined Game' from the home menu
+		- Click 'Next Day'
+		- On the map hover over any team location
+		- Select any intervention from the location context menu
+		- Once an intervention is selected it cannot be selected again
+		- Relevant information for particular intervention is displayed

 13. (Feature 15 Culture Influenced Reporting) Culture-influenced reporting that causes a site's status to be displayed according to the site's culture.
+	- To see the culture influenced reporting is running:
+		- Click 'Select Pre-defined Game' from the home menu
+		- Click 'Next Day' until a site in Asia becomes orange
+		- On the map hover over any team location
+		- From the site context menu select 'Send Email' and press 'Inquire'
+		- The site will report back that it is on schedule

 Download Files
 ===============